ttaulli/ARSpace/README.md

 Next, you will need to install the beta version of Xcode.
 You can find it here: https://developer.apple.com/download/

-As for the ARSpace app, you can view a 3D representation within your virtual space.
+As for the ARSpace app, you can view a 3D representation of a planet within your virtual space.